Day 1 - Home Country - Departure

 Day 16 - Ho Chi Minh - day trip to Cu Chi

 Today you will visit the Củ Chi tunnels in a van with a local English-speaking guide.
-You will be impressed by the ingenuity of the corridor system and how people lived here.
+You will be impressed by the ingenuity of the corridor system and how people live here.

 Day 17 - Ho Chi Minh City - stay